Gmail and Yahoo's 2024 Sender Requirements: Is Your Domain Compliant?

 1. Email authentication must be set up

 All senders must have valid SPF or DKIM records.
 Bulk senders must have both.
-And since May 2024, a DMARC record is required for bulk senders sending to Gmail.
+And DMARC is also required for bulk senders sending to personal Gmail accounts.

 2. The spam complaint rate must stay below 0.3%

 Google uses feedback loop data from Gmail users.
 When someone clicks "Report spam" on your email, that's recorded against your domain.
-If your complaint rate rises above 0.10%, Google will start routing your mail to spam.
-Above 0.30%, delivery may stop entirely.
+Google recommends keeping the rate below 0.10% and avoiding 0.30% or higher.
+Placement and rejection are not determined by this metric alone.

 You can monitor your spam complaint rate using Google Postmaster Tools — a free tool that shows your domain reputation and spam rate.
 If you're not already using it, set it up now.